Jacobi Journal of Insurance Investigation

-Lloyd’s Faces $2.3B Hit: Lloyd’s of London has announced an estimated loss of $2.3 billion from the devastating Los Angeles wildfires in January.
-The financial blow adds to the growing list of insurers and reinsurers facing billion-dollar payouts from the catastrophe, which has already generated $6.9 billion in claims.
+March 12, 2025 | JacobiJournal.com — Lloyd’s Faces $2.3B Hit: Lloyd’s of London has announced an estimated loss of $2.3 billion from the devastating Los Angeles wildfire in January.
+The disaster has left a lasting financial and social impact, forcing insurers and reinsurers to confront the realities of catastrophic climate-driven events.
+This single blaze, part of a series of destructive fires across the region, has already generated $6.9 billion in claims, making it one of the most expensive natural disasters in recent history.

 Lloyd’s Reports Major Wildfire Losses Amid Rising Premiums